bdereims/vpod/README.md

 of vPodRouter, you must disable Fusion's DHCP feature for the second NIC (often vmnet1).
 (More details how to do it)[http://goo.gl/B7N0j9]

+#vSphere Integrated Containers
+Quick and quite simple:
+- start VIC VM trough vCenter
+- login to VIC via SSH or console with ```root / VMware1!```
+- create a new VCH with the script ```./create-vch.sh VCH01 dsLocalESX01```
+- after creation you could enjoy a new container Host in setting ```export DOCKER_HOST=tcp://{VCH IP}:2376```

+Some caveats:
+- VCH creation from the GUI could not work due to unknown reason
+- VCH creation on the NFS Datastore is possible but performance is low

 bdereims@vmware.com | [@bdereims](https://twitter.com/bdereims) | https://github.com/bdereims/vpod